The Ultimate Guide To The African Fat-Tailed Gecko

 • Oreo African

-You can find a more detailed list, together with pictures, in this article.
+You can find a more detailed list and pictures in this article.

 How to Choose Between AFTG or Leopard Gecko

-Choosing between these two species of gecko all boils down to your preferences and how much you’re willing to care for them.
+Choosing between these two gecko species all boils down to your preferences and how much you’re willing to care for them.
 For instance, housing them requires different humidity levels, with AFTG needing them all the time.
 An AFTG is also more territorial than a Leopard gecko despite being shy.

 How to Transport Your Gecko